 I have just started this month working at Pied Piper.
 Actually, I was very lucky.
 I never looked for a job.
 I had worked with them already through research projects during my Ph.D.
 They already tried to offer me a position during my Ph.D.
 But I wanted to finish it.
 After I finished my Ph.D. one of my contacts inside Pied Piper recommended me for a position.
-I went through several hours of interview.
+I went through several hours of the interview.
 And I was accepted :)

-It is really a great opportunity.
+It is a really great opportunity.
 First of all, what they are doing is awesome.
 They have some very interesting challenges to solve.
-And from what I know, they have a very good philosophy.
+And from what I know, they have a very good work philosophy.
 It is really exactly the field I want to work in.
 And then, the conditions are really good.
 For the small region I am living in (Fribourg, Switzerland), they offer much better advantages than their concurrent.
 They also have an office in a foreign country.
 This will give me the opportunity to visit them.
 I am really happy about this job.

 But this is a money blog.
 So, let’s talk about money now!
 I have been hired with a gross salary of 118K CHF per year.
 The bonus (around 10% of the yearly income) is not included.
 But the bonus is subject to performance.
 And they offered me around 12K CHF of stocks, vesting in the next four years.
 It may not look really great for some people who have much more benefits and salary in cities like Zurich.
 But for me, it is a lot :) It is significantly more than what I was being paid until last month.
 And for what I know, in the state of Fribourg, where I live, it is a great income :)

 Growing the income is one of the ways to reach Financial Independence (FI) faster.
 As long as I do not increase my expenses as well, this will help me reach FI faster.
-We will see how it goes in coming years.
+We will see how it goes in the coming years.

-The nice salary and the nice location is not the only benefits I am going to enjoy when working at Pied Piped.
+The nice salary and the nice location are not the only benefits I am going to enjoy when working at Pied Piped.
 You should always consider the full set of benefits when you are comparing two jobs.

-Maybe the biggest benefit is their Employee Stock Purchase Plan (ESPP).
+Maybe the biggest of the remaining benefit is their Employee Stock Purchase Plan (ESPP).
 If you do not know what an ESPP is, you can read my article about ESPP.
-Basically, it is an offer to buy stocks of Pied Piper at discounted price.
+Basically, it is an offer to buy stocks of Pied Piper at a discounted price.
 The way the price is calculated is a bit special.
 But the discount is very interesting.
 I am definitely going to put money into this.
-I do not yet know my strategy about the stocks.
+I do not yet know my strategy about selling the stocks.
 Once I am decided, I am going to blog about this later.
 I will share the details once I know them and once I discover the system.
 I probably will not have stocks vesting for at least six or seven months.
 But I will be sure to tell you about it!